Disclaimer: This article is for the 2005 SAT. Click here to learn about the new, 2016 SAT.

 Uhm… okay, that’s cool I guess.

 I know, it all sounds very daunting, but trust me; it’s not as bad as it looks.
 Granted, your junior year will be extremely busy with all of these tests, but they do have all of their individual benefits.
-If you do feel a little overwhelmed, click here for more information on how to reduce test anxiety with a few simple steps.

 While all these other standardized tests are as fun as can be, let’s take a closer look at the SAT Subject tests.